AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Done and dusted JS functions (Well, at least the basic concepts).
 Currently going through "Eloquent JS" for homework.
 It's a very engaging book.
 I particularly like the quotes that are mentioned in it.

 **Thoughts**: “Do not let what you cannot do interfere with what you can do.” –John Wooden

+### R1D41: July 11

+**Today's Progress**: Went over some theory with practice.
+JS closure, and recursion seemed a bit difficult to wrap my head around, closure seemed to click after a while.
+However, recursion still seems to be a bit elusive to grasp.

+**Thoughts**: "Slow progress is still progress" -Anonymous